 Origami Studio

-Origami Studio is an interface design tool created by Facebook, offering interactive prototyping and animation capabilities.
+Origami Studio is an interface design tool created by Facebook, which offers interactive prototyping and animation features.

 Current trends in UI Design